Primate Rehabilitation/Conservation Internships in Panama

 POSITION DESCRIPTION: Alouatta Sanctuary near David, Panama provides a limited number of internship opportunities for those seeking first-hand experience in the fields of primate rehabilitation, tropical forest conservation, and environmental education.
 Alouatta Sanctuary is the only wildlife rehabilitation site in Panama currently specializing in the rehabilitation of primates, with an emphasis on mantled howler monkeys.
 As such, it serves an important role in conserving animals critical to tropical forest ecosystems, and educating the public about primate biology and rainforest conservation.
 Successful applicants will participate in primate rehabilitation efforts, contribute to educational programs, assist with ongoing research projects, and support the day-to-day functioning of the facility.
 Training is available in the fields of wildlife rehabilitation, environmental education, primate behavior and ecology, tropical forest biology, field sampling procedures, and data processing techniques (including GIS).

-Interns will participate on the following projects:
+Interns participate on the following projects:

 Primate Rehabilitation: Alouatta Sanctuary specializes in the rehabilitation of mantled howler monkeys.
 However, we also accept other mammals and birds in need of aid.
 Interns assist in the daily care of rehabilitated animals.
 In addition, interns participate in studies of the acquisition of naturalistic behaviors (feeding knowledge/substrate use) by rehabilitated infants, and monitor newly released individuals in order to document feeding preferences and interactions with free-ranging howler monkey groups.